joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/26/books/review/podcast-good-material-dolly-alderton.html

 **Why Gaza Protests on U.S. College Campuses Have Become So Contagious**\
-`Experts say the partisan political context in Washington are a driver.`\
+`Experts say the partisan political context in Washington is a driver behind the spread of protests at American universities even as overseas campuses have stayed relatively calm.`\
 https://nytimes.com/2024/04/26/world/europe/interpreter-gaza-college-protests.html

 **Cecil Williams, Whose San Francisco Church Became a Haven, Dies at 94**\